mrismanaziz/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## What do you call a fly without wings?
+A walk.